commercialhaskell/stack/doc/run_command.md

 Otherwise, the project's first executable is built.
 If the project has no executables Stack reports no executables found as an error.

+!!! note

+    To identify a project's first executable, Stack lists the executable components, in order, for each package, listed in order.
+For example:

+    `packageA:a-exe` < `packageA:b-exe` < `packageB:a-exe` < `packageB:b-exe`

 Everything after `--` on the command line is interpreted as a command line argument to be passed to what is run, other than a first argument recognised as an executable target.